muammar/mkchromecast/README.md

 ##### macOS

-There is available a standalone application for macOS users.
+There is a standalone application for macOS users.
 You need to drag it to your `/Applications/` folder.
-It works just with the `node` backend.

 [Download the latest dmg
 here](https://github.com/muammar/mkchromecast/releases/).